opendocsg/slw-judgments-backfill/2017_SGHC_19/report.md

 19 May 1964 to 11 November 1970 because he was incarcerated in Changi Prison. [note: 37] The

-applicant contended that physical possession was not necessary for _factum possidendi_ : [note: 38] see _Soon Peng Yam and another (trustees of the Chinese Swimming Club) v Maimon bte Ahmad_ [1995] 1 SLR(R) 279 (at [14]–[15]), but failed to show how the present facts could trigger the relevant principle or how title could even _begin_ to accrue when the applicant’s father was in jail.
+applicant contended that physical possession was not necessary for _factum possidendi_ : [note: 38] see _Soon Peng Yam and another (trustees of the Chinese Swimming Club) v Maimon bte Ahmad_ <span class="citation">[1995] 1 SLR(R) 279</span> (at [14]–[15]), but failed to show how the present facts could trigger the relevant principle or how title could even _begin_ to accrue when the applicant’s father was in jail.

 19     In the end, I found that the applicant failed to establish the requirement of _factum possidendi_.
 The third and fourth respondents also argued that the applicant’s father could not, in law, have acquired any interest in the Land under the Residential Property Act (Cap 274, 2009 Rev Ed) because he was Stateless.
 But given the paucity of evidence that the applicant’s father was even in continuous possession of the Land, it was unnecessary for me to decide on this point.